Gordon Hunter (rugby union, born 1949): Legacy

-Since 2002 the Gordon Hunter Memorial Trophy has been contested annually between The Auckland Blues and The Highlanders.
+Since 2002 in Super Rugby, the Gordon Hunter Memorial Trophy has been contested annually between the Blues and Highlanders.
 In 2020, the Highlander's coach Aaron Mauger noted the positive qualities that Hunter had demonstrated and co-captain Aaron Smith said that he "cared for his players...[and]...trusted you play your game but also was a bit of a character off the field."
 Writing in the Spinoff in 2017, Scotty Stevenson recounted several humorous stories about Hunter outside of rugby, concluding, "in essence, he was a coach who loved the game and even more so the boys who played it for him.
 He was the Detective who left his own fingerprints on New Zealand’s national sport."
 Tony Brown said [Hunter] shaped the way he coached and his impact was because he was respected [and] "a team first man and someone that was super loyal to all his players and all his players loved him for it and performed for him."